ethz-asl/mav_active_3d_planning/README.md

 ## Paper and Video
 If you find this package useful for your research, please consider citing our paper:

+* Lukas Schmid, Michael Pantic, Raghav Khanna, Lionel Ott, Roland Siegwart, and Juan Nieto, "**An Efficient Sampling-based Method for Online Informative Path Planning in Unknown Environments**", 2020

 > The paper is in the process of being published, the citation will be updated in the coming days.
-> A pre-print version is available on [arXiv]().
+> A pre-print version is available on [arXiv](https://arxiv.org/abs/1909.09548).

-* Lukas Schmid, Michael Pantic, Raghav Khanna, Lionel Ott, Roland Siegwart, and Juan Nieto, "**An Efficient Sampling-based Method for Online Informative Path Planning in Unknown Environments**", arXiv preprint, 2020.

 ```bibtex
 @article{